OverlordAlex/Fitocrazy/README.md

 - fix icon (lighter background, missing shine on second stickout on F)
 - - add a dumbbell in bottom right of logo
 - better font
-- the weight + reps enters should have more strict validation provided by android itself?
 - better icons for achievements
 - timer pause icon should be closer to time, better styled, and timer started/stops when pressing anywhere in layout
 - number of sets at current weight in notification should be displayed better (closer to the weight?)
-- records should live with their exercises forever

 # Out of Scope
 - tint of chips should be per bodypart - right now its ordered by most frequent
 - bring points to the spinners on exercise type for more flexibility?
 - most common exercises should be based on similar exercises already in workout?
-- total points per exercise in chip next to exercise name (floating popups enough?)
 - BUG: buttons dont line up with spinners in adding exercise (problem only if the spinner is empty) - should happen once in entire app lifecycle
 - workout creation based on body part (not needed - can create via search by bodypart on adding exercises)